LibrariesHacked/librarieshacked.github.io/_posts/2014-07-07-wordpress-security.md

 ---
 title: Making sure your hack sites can't be hacked
-description: WordPress is a popular platform for hack sites - but it leaves security to the administrator.
+excerpt: WordPress is a popular platform for hack sites - but it leaves security to the administrator.
 categories:
     - Security
 tags: